-Pentecostalism is one of the fastest-growing movements, not just in the Protestant tradition, but in the history of Christianity.
+Pentecostalism is one of the fastest-growing movements, not just in the Protestant tradition but in the history of Christianity.
 The movement started over 100 years ago in America but has quickly circled the globe.
-Though many people have had a good experience with Pentecostalism, not everyone has.
+Unfortunately, though many people have had a good experience with Pentecostalism, not everyone has.

-An Ex-Pentecostal is someone who used to be a Pentecostal but has left the tradition.
+An Ex-Pentecostal used to be a Pentecostal but has left the tradition.
 Former Pentecostals may still be professing Christians who are committed to a new denomination or church, or they may have left Christianity altogether.
 There are different reasons why people leave Pentecostalism.

 Why do some Pentecostals leave their churches to attend non-Pentecostal churches?
 Why do some Pentecostals leave Christianity altogether?
 Keep reading to learn the answers to these questions and others.

 Why do people leave Pentecostal churches?
-People leave Pentecostal churches for a variety of reasons, some of which are related to the tradition’s doctrines and practices (see more directly below).
-However, some people leave Pentecostal churches for reasons unrelated to the tradition’s doctrine and practices (see last section below).
+People leave Pentecostal churches for various reasons, some related to the tradition’s doctrines and practices (see more directly below).

 Is Pentecostalism Christian?
 Yes.
 Pentecostals affirm and defend the core doctrines of the Christian faith, such as the Trinity, the inspiration of Scripture, original sin, the atonement and resurrection of Jesus Christ, and the Second Coming.

 They are generally conservative in their theological and social views.
 Their unique doctrine and practical emphasis regard baptism in the Holy Spirit and speaking in tongues.
 (Also see the full article Do Pentecostals Speak in Tongues?)